BogdanovaIV/UniFlow/README.md

 __The Footer__

- - The footer section includes links to the relevant social media sites for Medocal University.
+ - The footer section includes links to the relevant social media sites for Medical University.
 The links will open in a new tab to allow easy navigation for the user.

   ![The Footer](documentation/features/footer.png)